pokt-network/pocket/utility/doc/PROTOCOL_RELAY.md

 4. Wait for `Session` end / secret key to be revealed
 5. Collect Volume Applicable Relays (based on secret key) from storage
-6. Report Volume Applicable Relays to the assigned `Fisherman`
+6. Report Volume Applicable Relays to the assigned `Watcher`

 ```mermaid
 sequenceDiagram